mackoj/autocomplete-gherkin/README.md

 ### Todo

 * Load configuration file `.autoCompleteGherkin.json` at the root of the `features` folder
-* Download if necessary the `steps.json`(extract of cucumber steps) made with `cucumber -f json` in the folder that contain the features folder
+* Download if necessary the `steps.json`(extract of cucumber steps) made with `cucumber -f pmeuel` in the folder that contain the features folder
+  * Support local `features_steps.json` file
 * Write the interesting part of the code witch do the autocomplete stuff
-* Support local `features_steps.json` file
 * This should be language agnostic (support 64 languages)
-* Be 100% compliant with autocomplete-plus and its [Provider Api](https://github.com/atom-community/autocomplete-plus/wiki/Provider-API) feed by `cucumber -f json`
+* Be 100% compliant with autocomplete-plus and its [Provider Api](https://github.com/atom-community/autocomplete-plus/wiki/Provider-API) feed by `cucumber -f pmeuel`
 * Do all documentation
 * Release
 * Test extensively